El Fandi

 David Fandila Marín (born June 13, 1981), commonly known by his nickname El Fandi, is a Spanish bullfighter.

-El Fandi was a member of Spain's national skiing team in his teenage years; however, there was a history of bullfighting in his family, and he had always loved bullfighting.
-He decided to attend the Jose Antonio Martín Municipal School for Bullfighting in Almería where he learned the skills and technique of bullfighting.
-He started his career as a picador in Santa Fe, near Granada and debuted as a matador in 2000.
+El Fandi was a member of Spain's national skiing team in his teenage years.
+He attended the José Antonio Martín Municipal School for Bullfighting in Almería.
+He started his career as a picador in Santa Fe, near Granada, and debuted as a matador in 2000.

 Childhood

-David Fandila Marín was born in Granada, Spain, the son of Trinidad Marín and Juan Fandila, a banderillero, or flagman.
-David’s mother was in danger during the pregnancy and was encouraged to terminate the pregnancy.
-However, she decided to ignore the advice and continued with the pregnancy.“It was a battle between David and Goliath,” Trinidad remembers, “that’s the reason I named him David.”
+David Fandila Marín was born in Granada, Spain, the son of Trinidad Marín and Juan Fandila, a banderillero.
+His mother experienced a high-risk pregnancy and was advised to terminate it; she declined and carried the pregnancy to term.
+“It was a battle between David and Goliath,” Trinidad later recalled, “that’s the reason I named him David.”

-David spent his childhood living in the Albayzín, a Moorish district in Granada.
-However, his parents soon moved to the Sierra Nevada Mountains where they found a steady job serving as guards in a building.
-While living in this community, David and his brother, Juan Álvaro, spent time skiing in the mountains.
-They specialized in Alpine Skiing and Acrobatic Skiing, but were talented in many areas of the sport.
-The brothers joined the Federación Española de Esquí where they competed in competitions; David left with a national title.
+David spent his early childhood in the Abazin, the Moorish quarter of Granada, before his parents moved to the Sierra Nevada, where they worked as guards.
+David and his brother, Juan Álvaro, took up skiing in the mountains, specializing in Alpine Skiing and acrobatic skiing.
+The brothers joined the Federacion Española de Esquí, where they competed; David won a national title.